Last Updated on February 10, 2021 by Alice Pien, MD & Asher Milgrom, PhD

 Every one of these rosacea treatments has proven TO work brilliantly well… in some cases.

 The BEST news if you suffer from rosacea:

 By customizing protocols of combining all the various rosacea treatments, virtually all our patients achieved satisfactory to fantastic results.

-To treat the symptoms of rosacea, far and away the most effective way of how to get rid of rosacea is laser treatment.
-These laser treatments for rosacea are also commonly referred to as laser resurfacing, laser peels and laser skin rejuvenation.
+To treat the symptoms of rosacea, far and away the most effective way to get rid of rosacea is laser treatment.

 Depending on how severe your rosacea is, a series of laser treatments are likely to be needed.
 Additionally, you are likely to achieve better results from protocols that utilize more than one type of laser.
 This is due to the fact that more severe cases of rosacea typically affect many different layers of your skin, causing many different symptoms, each of which is best targeted by different types of lasers.

 For instance, a physician that uses a Long-Pulse Dye laser along with a YAG laser is likely to achieve significantly better results than using either one of those lasers by itself.
 We call this a “multiple-modality” use of lasers.
 Therefore if you are looking for a good medical laser clinic to treat your rosacea, find one that has many different types of lasers AND that understands how to use them together in a combination protocol in order to achieve better and safer results.